DiyaMathew2022/Computer-vision-Object-Detection/README.md

 One example of using transformers for object detection is DETR (DEtection TRansformer), which replaces the traditional object detection pipeline, including region proposal and classification networks, with a single Transformer network.
 DETR and similar models learn to predict object categories and locations in an end-to-end manner.<br>

 Overall, the use of transformers in object detection offers a promising direction for further improving the accuracy and efficiency of object detection systems.<br>

+# DEtection TRansformer (DETR)<br>
+DETR (DEtection TRansformer) is a deep learning-based object detection model that uses the Transformer architecture for end-to-end object detection.
+DETR was introduced in a research paper by Facebook AI Research in 2020.
+It aims to simplify the object detection pipeline and reduce the dependence on hand-engineered components.<br>

+In DETR, a single Transformer network is used to predict object categories and locations in an image.
+The network takes an image as input and outputs a set of object queries, which are then matched with the corresponding bounding boxes to produce the final detection results.
+The Transformer architecture enables DETR to perform global reasoning and process information from all regions of an image, making it more robust to changes in scale and aspect ratio.<br>

+DETR has shown promising results on several benchmark datasets and has been widely adopted in the computer vision community.
+It is an interesting direction for further research and improvement of object detection systems.<br>